 Federal and institutional aid is automatically cancelled for all students on financial aid suspension.

-Students seeking an appeal to financial aid suspension must complete a Financial Aid SAP Appeal Form and submit professional third-party documentation.
+Students seeking an appeal to financial aid suspension must complete a Financial Aid SAP Appeal Form and submit professional third-party documentation, if required.
 Third-party documentation cannot come from friends, family, or Liberty University staff/faculty.

 Three to five days once all documentation is showing as "received" in your ASIST account.